vmactions/base-vm/.github/tpl/README.tpl.md

 ```

-The default cpu cores of the VM is 2, you can use `cpu` option to set the cpu cores:
+The VM is using all the cpu cores of the host by default, you can use `cpu` option to change the cpu cores:

 ```
 ...